-Since the hospital admissions are declining each day, and the ICU census continues to decline.
+Since the hospital admissions of COVID 19 declining each day, and the ICU census continues to decline.
 Hospitals have demonstrated their ability to scale up: I propose the following path to reopening for business:

-- Just as most healthcare institutions require their health care providers to be trained in Basic Cardiac Life Support every 2 years further require training in Advanced Cardiac Life Support AND the Fundamentals of Critical Care Support as offered by the Society of Critical Care Medicine.
-Even though the skills are degradable with infrequent use, establishing and reviewing this foundation consistently will greatly reduce the learning curve when the need arises (as it most likely will again).
+- Just as most healthcare institutions require their healthcare providers to be trained in Basic Cardiac Life Support every 2 years further require training in Advanced Cardiac Life Support AND the Fundamentals of Critical Care Support as offered by the Society of Critical Care Medicine.

-- Train RNs, Respiratory Therapists, and physicians in point of care beside ultrasound and do away with the stethoscope.
+- Train RNs, Respiratory Therapists, and physicians in point of care.
+Also bedside ultrasounds and do away with the stethoscope.

-- Hospitals should develop a negative pressure tent contingency plan that can be rapidly deployed in the case of a local epidemic outbreak.
+- Hospitals should develop negative pressure tent contingency plans in the case of local epidemic outbreaks.

-- All patient care rooms have telehealth capabilities, and in house consult services develop remote access capabilities to reduce unnecessary foot traffic through patient care areas.
-The patient should be physically examined only when necessary.
+- All patient care rooms have telehealth capabilities, and in-house consultancy services develop remote access capabilities to reduce unnecessary foot traffic through patient care areas.
+Physical examines only when necessary.

-- All health care providers’ roles should wear surgical masks or N95 when caring for patients.
+- All health care providers should wear surgical masks or N95 when caring for patients.